makotokw/wp-amazonjs/readme.txt

 == Installation ==

 1. Upload `amazonjs` to the `/wp-content/plugins/` directory
-1. Create `/wp-content/cache/amazonjs/` directory and change mode it 0777
 1. Activate the plugin through the `Plugins` menu in WordPress
 1. Set your associate tags and your keys of the Product Advertising API through the  `Settubgs` > `Amazonjs` menu in WordPress

 = Directory structure =

     /wp-content
-      /cache
-        + /amazonjs <- writable (0777 as mode)
       /plugins/amazonjs
         + /css/*
         + /images/*